-Ambilitions of Management Less With the Qr Emmates Aspect s of Com petence Program Learning Outcomes (PLOs) Skills Autonomy & Responsibility Role in Context Self development 1.
+Aspects of Competence Program Learning Outcomes (PLOs) Knowledge Skills Autonomy & Responsibility Role in Context Self development 1.
 Demonstrate in-depth knowledge and understanding of theories, concept and principles used in business and management practices. ✓ ✓ 2.
 Apply concepts, techniques and ethical practices in decision-making and problem solving in business and management environment. ✓ ✓ ✓ 3.
-Acquire substantive management knowledge, and demonstrate competencies required by employers to practice quality management in different business types and functional area ✓ √ √ ✓ 4.
+Acquire substantive management knowledge, and demonstrate competencies required by employers to practice quality management in different business types and functional area ✓ ✓ √ √ 4.
 Understand the fundamental concepts in business strategies, strategic management, innovation and global business management. ✓ ✓ ✓ 5.
-Apply and utilize information technology in managing different business sectors and enhancing organizational development and change ✓ ✓ √ ✓ 6.
+Apply and utilize information technology in managing different business sectors and enhancing organizational development and change ✓ ✓ ✓ ✓ 6.
 Develop critical thinking and innovative skills by applying business research concepts and processes into practice and writing research reports. ✓ ✓ ✓ ✓